 However the journey to develop an app like Pokémon Go doesn’t end there.
 Now you need to make it known, get users and monetize it.
 Yeeply always recommends that you save at least 50% of the budget to promote the app.
 App store optimization really isn’t much of a cost investment at approximately 500 € per operating system: Android, iOS, WindowsPhone-, but the marketing strategy will be long, continuous and well worth it.

 In this case it may be excessive, but prepare a significant amount of money for your marketing and advertising campaigns.
 Luckily, the Pokémon franchise already had some of the work done in the 90’s, but your new app will start from scratch and you have to work flat out to get succeed.

 If we start to think in numbers, we soon realize that we will need at least € 120,000 to create our own Augmented Reality game or application.
 It may seem outrageous but compared to the millions who have invested in Pokémon Go it may not be so much.

 Start by creating an MVP

 We’ve given data and numbers for a quality AR application, well-made and well developed.
 But not all apps are created like this in their first version, especially for such ambitious and large projects.
 On more than one occasion we have recommended to our clients to play it safe with an MVP (minimum viable product) initially.

-In this way you can see the basic operation of the app, and see the response from the market.
-We can even ask around app users, to find out whether or not they like our product, what we can improve, etc. and most importantly, it is much cheaper to develop an app.
+This way you can see the basic operation of the app, and see the response from the market.
+We can even ask app users, to find out whether or not they like our product, what we can improve, etc. and most importantly, it is much cheaper to develop an app.
 An MVP for a similar project to Pokémon Go can amount to around € 20,000 to develop and market, much less compared to the figures we have seen before.

 If you’re serious, that can be our first step, you just have to tell us about your project and find the perfect place to develop your team’s MVP.